Evaluating GPT-4 and ChatGPT on Japanese Medical Licensing Examinations

 \subsection{Models and Evaluations}

-\paragraph{Baseline Models} We experiment with three LLM APIs: GPT-3 (text-davici-003; \citealp{gpt3}), ChatGPT, and GPT-4 \cite{gpt4}.
+\paragraph{Baseline Models} We experiment with three LLM APIs: GPT-3 (text-davici-003; \citealp{gpt3}), ChatGPT (gpt-3.5-turbo),\footnote{Concurrent work manually runs and evaluates ChatGPT on the 2023 exam \cite{chatgpt_2023}.} and GPT-4 \cite{gpt4}.
 Details of their training data and architecture are not well documented, but it is believed that they are autoregressive language models built upon the transformer architecture \cite{Vaswani2017AttentionIA}.
 Recent work has begun to evaluate these LLM APIs on diverse benchmarks in English beyond standard natural language processing datasets \interalia{chatgpt_law_school,nori2023capabilities}.
 We follow these efforts but focus on the Japanese language, which is typologically distant from English (script and word order etc.).
 While they are designed primarily for applications in the English language, recent studies have shown that they can be used in non-English languages as well \cite{bang2023multitask,chatgpt_translation}.

 \paragraph{Prompting and Output Formatting} LLM APIs are used with prompts for various downstream tasks, and previous work demonstrated that different prompts result in different downstream performances \cite{prompt_survey}.
 By default, we use a simple prompting method.
 Fig.\ \ref{fig:gpt3-prompt} (GPT-3) and Fig.\ \ref{fig:gpt4-prompt} (ChatGPT and GPT-4) illustrate our prompts.
 We use three in-context examples randomly sampled from the Japanese medical licensing exam in 2006.
 See Appendix \S\ref{appendix:setting} for more detail about the three in-context examples.